jacobsee/fips-analyzer/README.md

 ```

 > [!NOTE]
-> The JSON output can be dropped onto the [report visualizer](report-visualizer.html) (just open the static html in a browser) for interactive exploration.
+> The JSON output can be dropped onto the [report visualizer](report-visualizer.html) (just open the static html in a browser) for interactive exploration. **You can click on any node in a call graph to filter to only call graphs which include that package.**

 ### Verbose Output